 With rules and regulations constantly subject to change, regular HR audit reports ensure compliance is met.
 An audit will involve reviewing every aspect of human resources, and they are often performed with an HR audit checklist or questionnaire to ensure your company is legally compliant.
 While we cannot cover every item that should be included, the checklist can be broken down into sections such as:

-• Regulatory & Compliance: A regulatory and compliance audit is going to evaluate whether a company is collecting the legally required information and forms.
+- Regulatory & Compliance: A regulatory and compliance audit is going to evaluate whether a company is collecting the legally required information and forms.
 It is also going to make sure sensitive employee information is stored in a compliant manner.
-This audit will include but is not limited to: payroll records, backgrounds checks, FLSA, employment provisions, vaccine requirements, etc. Talent Acquisition Lifecycle: The audit should analyze the hiring process’ standards and practices form the first conversation of an applicant all the way through resignation.
-Do the steps of the talent acquisition process meet the goals of the company?
+This audit will include but is not limited to: payroll records, backgrounds checks, FLSA, employment provisions, vaccine requirements, etc. Talent Acquisition Lifecycle: This audit will include but is not limited to: payroll records, background checks, Fair Labor Standards Act (FLSA), employment provisions, vaccine requirements, etc. Do the steps of the talent acquisition process meet the goals of the company?
 What changes need to be made?

-• Employee Relations and Engagement: The audit may tackle topics like employee engagement and diversity.
+- Employee Relations and Engagement: The audit may tackle topics like employee engagement and diversity.
 Are the employees engaged at work?
 What company wide policies are affecting culture at work?
+What organization’s HR policies are affecting culture at work?
 Do we have a diversity and inclusion policy?

 Importance of HR Audit

-An HR Audit is required for an executive team to understand if their workforce goals and strategy are being reflected in HR execution and policy.
+An HR Audit is required for an executive team to understand if their workforce goals and strategy are being reflected in HR practices and policy.
+Regular HR audits are crucial as they provide an ongoing assessment to ensure these goals remain aligned with company objectives.
 Its impossible to make changes unless you have an accurate assessment of your current position.

 Internal vs. External HR Audit